echoedinvoker/html-css/3-css/27-color/memo.md

 ![Alt use list selector to set color (detail)](pic/11.jpg)

+- This **style overwritten** situation requires special attention, and we will have a special lecture on this topic.

 ## **Background Color Only for Main Header**

 ![Alt want main header have gray background](pic/12.jpg)